Rules:

 All cards are issued according to FIFA Laws of Play.

 For every red card received by a player, the player will be suspended from the game in which the infraction occurred, plus, automatically, the next scheduled game (including exhibition and the “year-end tournament”).
-All players who receive red cards may be required at the discretion of the committee, to go before the Adult Soccer Disciplinary Committee to determine further consequences for their actions.
+All players who receive red cards may be required at the discretion of the committee, to go before an Adult Soccer Disciplinary Committee to determine further consequences for their actions.
 All cards will be carried over to the next scheduled game, including exhibition, “year-end tournament”, and the following season.

 Pregnancy: